AI Learning Algorithms: Deep Learning, Hybrid Models, and Large-Scale Model Integration: Fooling Learning Algorithms into Misclassification

 \section{Fooling Learning Algorithms into Misclassification}

 An adversarial attack is a term used to describe a system designed to fool learning-based models into making mistakes (misclassifying an image).
 They exploit weaknesses in the models and take advantage of properties such as shortcutting in order to subtly alter an image just enough to make the model classify an image differently.
 Modern machine learning models are susceptible to these attacks, as they have inherent limitations and vulnerabilities, ranging from the data they are trained on to their parameters and lack of transparency.
 Through these multiple limitations, adversarial attacks can be created with surprising ease, and go on to become very effective and discreet, as they are often not detectable by simply looking at the images.
-Attack methods such as PGD and FGSM are examples of this.
+Examples include attack methods such as Projected Gradient Descent (PGD) and Fast Gradient Sign Method (FGSM).
 Even high-performing state-of-the-art models can be very susceptible to attack.
 It is extremely important to study adversarial noise removal and work to eliminate malicious attempts by developing robust noise-informed learning algorithms, as successful attacks could lead to disastrous consequences in many fields, such as healthcare or autonomous driving.
 For example, as can be seen from Fig. \ref{fig:missclassi-ml}, adversarial noise affected the cancer edges by adding more pixels around them, which may lead to misclassifying the cancerous image into non-cancerous.
 The dataset is available in \cite{Br35H2020}.